 Workers’ Comp Attorneys Westminster, MD

 Workers’ compensation laws provide the injured worker (and his/her dependents in death claims) a no-fault remedy against the employer and the employer’s insurance company to receive certain benefits for accidents that arise out of, and in the course of, their employment.
 Unlike other kinds of accident cases, fault or negligence is usually not relevant.
 In other words, if you are injured on the job, you would most likely be entitled to benefits regardless of who was at fault.
 Occupational diseases are also covered under the workers’ compensation laws.
 Examples of occupational diseases are carpal tunnel syndrome and exposure to toxic chemicals.
 In some situations, however, fault is relevant.
-Examples include, but are not limited to:
+Examples of cases our Westminster Maryland workers compensation lawyers handle include, but are not limited to:

 - Employee is impaired by drugs or alcohol